-BANNER EXHIBIT
+\ BANNER EXHIBIT

 - 1. Each banner should illustrate a phase of 4-H work which is being practiced by youth in 4-H or promote 4-H generally. - The club display should avoid using copyrighted materials whenever possible by originating their own work.
 Copyrighted and/or trademarked materials utilized in banners for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed. - 3.
 Banners are a two-dimensional display, depicting one idea. - Banners should be made of non-flammable materials that permit the banner to be folded or rolled without damaging the display.
 Three-dimensional objects may not be attached to the banner. - 5.
 Dimensions are to be no less than 12 and no more than 16 square feet, with no side less than 3 feet. - 6.
 Banners must be hung on a rod strong enough to support the banner.
 On each end of the dowel rod, there must be a chain 6" long.
 On the other end of the 6" chain, attach an "S" hook which will permit the banner to be suspended by the chains on a wire.
 Banners mounted any other way will not be displayed due to technical problems. - 7.
 Attach a label to the front lower left-hand (as you face it) corner of the banner giving the name of the club and county or district.
 Letters should be 2" in height.

-Class 6550 4-H Banner
+Class 6550 4-H Banner\

-This is not a State Fair Eligible entry.
+\This is not a State Fair Eligible entry.

-EDUCATIONAL POSTERS, NOTEBOOKS & DISPLAY BOARDS
+\EDUCATIONAL POSTERS, NOTEBOOKS & DISPLAY BOARDS

-- Exhibits in this division are for the following projects: Citizenship, Health and Wellness (Bicycle, Health, Outdoor Adventure, and Recreation), Family Studies, Leadership, Pets, Communications, Reading, Self-Determined.
-There should be an educational or promotional message. - 2.
+- 1. Exhibits in this division are for the following projects: Citizenship, Health and Wellness (Bicycle, Health, Outdoor Adventure, and Recreation), Family Studies, Leadership, Pets, Dogs, Communications, Reading, Shooting Sports, Self-Determined.
+There should be an educational or promotional message.
+All Engineering & Technology and Foods & Nutrition entries using posters, notebooks, or displays will be judged in this category.
+Rules for these areas are listed under their specific division. - 2.
 Exhibits should be a poster and/or notebook or other entry depicting work done in the project.
 Exhibits will be judged on general appearance, information and organization. - 3.
-Each exhibitor may enter one exhibit per project area. - 4.
-Notebook exhibits should be in a loose-leaf binder, with the following information provided on the front cover: Name, club, and project area. - 5.
-Poster exhibits must not be larger than 22 x 28 inches. - Champions and Reserve Champions will be selected in each phase where quality merits.
+Each exhibitor may enter one exhibit per project area.

+- 4. Notebook exhibits should be in a loose-leaf binder, with the following information provided on the front cover: Name, club, and project area. - 5.
+Poster exhibits must not be larger than 22 x 28 inches.
+Displays are not to exceed a standard commercial 3' x 4' tri-fold display board.
+Name and county or district must be clearly marked on educational exhibits. - 6.
+Champions and Reserve Champions will be selected in each phase where quality merits.
 A Grand & Reserve Grand Champion may be selected from phase champions if quality merits.